 Boise, Idaho and Mészkő, Transylvania

-The sixth principle of the Unitarian Universalist purposes and principles is "the goal of world community with peace, liberty, and justice for all."
+The sixth principle of the Unitarian Universalist principles is “the goal of world community with peace, liberty, and justice for all.”
 Being a partner with the congregation in Mészkő, Transylvania, has helped our fellowship realize this goal.
 It has been the bridge that connects our congregation to the world.
-Our partnership with Mészkő over the last two decades has helped our congregation to grow in understanding of the impact of social action.
+Our partnership with Mészkő has helped our congregation to grow in understanding of the impact of social action over the last two decades.

 One of the major current goals of the congregation in Mészkő is to help preserve the legacy of Ferenc Balazs, the young minister who served the congregation in the 1930s.
 Balazs’ vision of community building is as relevant today as it was 75 years ago.
 His legacy includes his teachings and the historic church and parsonage which the congregation hopes can be used for youth camps for Unitarian youth from Transylvania.
 Our relationship and our financial assistance can help the Mészkő congregation realize their goals.